Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **detectors**

-In addition, when the dataset contain nanotime information, the following fields must be present:
+In addition, when the dataset contains nanotime information, the following fields must be present:

 - **nanotimes**